 I admit that I’ve never hung on to more than one girl at a time.
 Maybe it’s the flaw in my romantic circuit.
 After that incident, all I could think about was her.
 I eventually didn’t do all that bad with the song.

 We talked a few times after that, when Orkut was a popular medium.
 I would wait for her “scraps” and everything.

 But eventually, my awkwardness got the better of me.
 I could tell that I wasn’t very popular.
 With my disdain for the school, I couldn’t wait to get out of there.
 I always whined and complained.
 And we fell out of touch.

 Over the years I did run into her a few times, from a distance of course, when she was with her friends and I was with mine.
 I didn’t let her see me although I was certain she wouldn’t remember me.
 It’s funny how a city of millions can seem no bigger than a neighbourhood at times.
 At those moments, I did feel sad, wondering if I had acted a bit differently—less awkwardly perhaps—probably she would remember me too and a few years on, we could be friends again.
 But sometimes, you are not lucky enough to get second chances.
 Sometimes when I’m alone at nights, I revisit the last moment we had.

 It was our turn of receiving the farewell.
 She draped a beautiful peacock blue saaree and sported a trendy, short hair which I was quick to notice.
 I can remember it like yesterday.
-She had her hands full and she was trying to uncork the water dispenser.
+She had her hands full and she was trying to uncork the tap of the water dispenser.
 I was not far away, so I assisted.
-We looked at each other and we both smiled, before we both walked away.
-Forever.
+We looked at each other and we both smiled.

 “Thank you” she said.
 I nodded and smiled back in reply.
 And we walked away in different directions.
 Forever.